Explainable Equivariant Neural Networks for Particle Physics: PELICAN: PELICAN explainability

 \subsection{Detector effects on PELICAN weights}

 While the truth-level PELICAN models reliably converge to a binary clustering solution, the weights in the \Delphes case do not permit such a straightforward interpretation.
-To better understand their behavior, we ran additional experiments using custom datasets that exclude different components of the \Delphes detector simulation one by one. \Delphes performs the following steps: simulate the effect of the magnetic field $B_z$ on charged final-state particles; aggregate truth-level particle energies within each electromagnetic calorimeter (ECAL) and hadronic calorimeter (HCAL) detector cell; apply energy smearing by sampling a lognormal distribution; unify the ECAL and HCAL cells; apply spatial smearing by picking a uniformly random point within the detector cell; construct the spatial momentum so that the resulting 4-vector, which represents a detector cell, is massless.
+To better understand their behavior, we ran additional experiments using custom datasets that exclude different components of the \Delphes detector simulation one by one. \Delphes performs the following steps: simulate the effect of the magnetic field $B_z$ on charged final-state particles; aggregate truth-level particle energies and apply configured cuts within each electromagnetic calorimeter (ECAL) and hadronic calorimeter (HCAL) detector cell; apply energy smearing by sampling a lognormal distribution; unify the ECAL and HCAL cells; apply spatial smearing by picking a uniformly random point within the detector cell; scale the magnitude of the spatial momentum so that the resulting 4-vector, which represents a detector cell, is massless.
 We found that while each of these steps contributes to smearing out the truth-level distribution of PELICAN weights and shifting the peak downwards, the magnetic field is responsible for almost all of the differences between truth and \Delphes results.

 The simulated magnetic field is able to deflect charged particles very significantly, enough to account for most of the error in PELICAN's reconstruction relative to the truth-level reconstruction.
-Our hypothesis for why this leads to lower PELICAN weights for hard constituents is the following.
-Deflected hard particles produce large errors in the direction but not the energy of the reconstruction, therefore one can down-weight them and compensate for the energy deficit using softer constituents.
-Moreover, by up-weighting softer constituents PELICAN can in fact partially correct the error in the direction since the deflections of positively charged particles can be partially cancelled out by those of negatively charged particles.
+Our hypothesis for why this leads to lower PELICAN weights for hard constituents is the following: Deflected hard particles produce large errors in the direction but not the energy of the reconstruction, and therefore one can downweight them and compensate for the energy deficit using softer constituents.
+Moreover, by upweighting softer constituents PELICAN can in fact partially correct the error in the direction since the deflections of positively-charged particles can be partially cancelled out by those of negatively-charged particles.